bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:08:54

-Cool, I don't want to belabor this too long because we got some lower-level stuff to talk about, but maybe let's start with Schnorr signatures.
+Cool, I don't want to belabor this too long because we got some lower-level stuff to talk about, but maybe let's start with `Schnorr signatures`.

 ## Schnorr Signatures

 Speaker 1: 00:09:01

-So we have come up on just about a year, almost to the day, of Schnorr and Taproot being soft forked into Bitcoin.
+So we have come up on just about a year, almost to the day, of `Schnorr` and `Taproot` being soft forked into Bitcoin.
 Where are we at?
 Are we happy with what's happened in the last year?
 How do we feel about it?